The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 ## Response 3

 **Polymorphism** is when different classes follow the same **interface**, meaning they have the same method names, but each class does its own thing.
-You can call the same method on different objects, and they’ll all respond in their own way while still following that shared interface.
+You can call the same method on different objects, and they’ll all respond in their own way while still following that shared interface for multiple data types.

-### syntax example
+### Syntax example

 ```js
 class Car {